 Duct Cleaning makes your air healthier

-It’s a fact of life that dust, debris and hair builds up in your air ducts.
-Removing it creates healthier air flow and reduces potential allergens in your home.
-In addition to improving your indoor air quality, duct cleaning also ensures that less debris falls back into your heating system.
-This prolongs the life of your equipment.
-So, your heating and cooling equipment will last longer, run more efficiently and you’ll save money on your energy bills.
+It’s a fact of life that dust, debris, and hair build up in your air ducts.
+Removing it creates healthier air flow and reduces allergens in your home.
+In addition to improving your indoor air quality, duct cleaning also ensures that less debris falls back into your heating system, prolonging the life of your equipment.
+In short, air duct cleaning will help your heating and cooling equipment run more efficiently and save money on your energy bills.

 When should I get my ducts cleaned?

-Many Seattle homeowners have duct cleaning every two years.
+Many Northwest homeowners have duct cleaning every two years.
 We recommend doing it during the summer, prior to the fall heating season.

 According to NADCA (National Duct Cleaning Association), frequency of cleaning depends on several factors, including the preference of the home owner.
-People often consider more frequent cleaning when there are:
+Homeowners may want to consider more frequent cleaning if the home contains: